Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Coconut Aminos

 Coconut Aminos is another excellent substitute for tamari sauce.
 Though it doesn’t have soy in it but contains a similar flavor.
 In some recipes, there may be a noticeable taste, but it is the best replacement substitute for soups and marinades.
-Even if you are allergic to soybeans, don’t bother coconut aminos are helpful to you in replacing tamari with a similar taste.

 Related Food Articles: